m4rs-mt/ILGPU/Docs/Tutorial_04.md

 ## How do we deal with this?
 *Data is data is data.*

-> Note: this sample is a console version of the N-body template of my ILGPUView project.
+> Note: this example is a console version of the N-body template of my ILGPUView project.
 > When this is more ready I will include a link, but ILGPUView will allow you to see the result in realtime.

-### N-Body Sample
+### N-Body Example
 ```c#
 using ILGPU;
 using ILGPU.Algorithms;